bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:41:30

-Yeah, for one thing you need a Windows computer, but try to run old Windows software I think it will refuse to run it because it I think it used to let you run in like 32-bit mode and it might not do that anymore.
+Yeah, for one thing, you need a Windows computer, but try to run old Windows software I think it will refuse to run it because it I think it used to let you run in 32-bit mode and it might not do that anymore.
 So operating systems get annoying.
 The other thing is compiling gets annoying So If you are a business and you're running Bitcoin Core, probably you are compiling it yourself on your whatever infrastructure.
 Wait two years, well maybe on Linux it's a bit longer.